WebReflection/archibold.io/benja/docs/README.md

 ### Known Issues

-For some reason Electron starts leaving 1 pixel width and height off.
+  * **electron**: for some reason Electron starts leaving 1 pixel width and height off.
 If you have any idea how to fix that, please share, thanks.
+  * **wifi**: in some case, Raspberry Pi Zero W might let you configure the WiFi properly, but then it'll ask again to configure it.
+If that's the case, unplug the Raspberry, wait a minute, then switch it on again, as I haven't found yet the culprit of this issue.
+However, once BENJA has been setup, the WiFi connection on boot seems to be stable.